 In 2008, Moser was promoted to the rank of Major where he was responsible for managing the Records, Courts, Communications, and Investigative divisions of the department, in addition to the agency’s neighborhood watch program and grant funding.

 In August 2009, Moser was appointed by Sheriff A. A. Lippa, Jr. to the position of Chief Deputy of the Caroline County Sheriff’s Office.
 As 2nd in command, Moser’s responsibilities include overseeing the day-to-day operations of the department, developing budgeting and planning operations for the effective operation of the department, coordinates activities involving federal, state and local agencies and oversees all divisions within the Caroline County Sheriff’s Office, to include patrol, investigations, support services, courts, civil process, communications, records and special teams.

 Moser has accomplished many achievements throughout his law enforcement career.
 From 1995 to present, Moser has been responsible for obtaining and managing over $1,000,000 in Federal and State grants.
 In February 2001, Moser was recognized as “Employee of the Month” for the County of Caroline.
 This achievement is awarded to a county employee that demonstrates outstanding work performance.
+Major Moser attended Virginia Tech from 1982 through 1986.
 In 2006, Moser completed the Public Safety Institute, a Master’s course offered through the Virginia Commonwealth University.